SerraKD/color-me-confused/README.md

 - The user can play the game by matching the color questions with its text content buttons.

+- Color questions are defined as JS arrays and comes up randomly in every game.

 - User can only pick one answer per question, after the answer is selected game moves on to the next question until all questions are completed.

 - Correct and incorrect scores are being calculated while the user is playing and can be found at the bottom center of the game area.

--  There is a countdown timer of 15 seconds built in the game page, so the user has to complete all the questions in the given timeline.
-Otherwise, it takes the user to the Time is Up page and the game is over.
+-  There is a countdown timer of 8 seconds built in the game page, so the user has to complete all the questions in the given timeline.
+Otherwise, game area becomes hidden and Time is Up page becomes visible.

 | Screen Size | Image |
 | :---- | :----: |